 - Qualified Pre-Retirement Survivor Annuity.
-If you are married on the date of your death, the Plan is required to pay your death benefits in the form of a Qualified Pre-Retirement Survivor Annuity to your surviving spouse.
+If you are married on the date of your death, the Plan is required to pay 50% of your death benefits in the form of a Qualified Pre-Retirement Survivor Annuity to your surviving spouse.
 Under a Qualified Pre-Retirement Survivor Annuity, monthly payments (or, in the case of small payments, quarterly, semi-annual, or annual payments) are made for your spouse's lifetime, and at his or her death, all payments stop.
 Your surviving spouse may waive the Qualified Pre-Retirement Survivor Annuity and elect an optional payment form.
-Alternatively, you may choose the form of payment to your spouse during your lifetime if you do so in a manner acceptable to the Plan's Recordkeeper. - Optional Forms of Payment.
-A surviving spouse who waives the Qualified Pre-Retirement Survivor Annuity or a non-spouse beneficiary may elect any optional payment form.
-Alternatively, you may choose the form of payment to your beneficiary during your lifetime if you do so in a manner acceptable to the Plan's Recordkeeper.
-The optional payment forms available are similar to the Optional Forms of Payments available to you for payments during your lifetime.
+Alternatively, you may choose the form of payment to your spouse during your lifetime if you do so in a manner acceptable to the Plan Recordkeeper. - Optional Forms of Payment.
+A surviving spouse who waives the Qualified Pre-Retirement Survivor Annuity or a non-spouse beneficiary may elect any optional form of payment.
+Alternatively, you may choose the form of payment to your beneficiary during your lifetime if you do so in a manner acceptable to the Plan Recordkeeper.
+The optional payment forms available are similar to the Optional Forms of Payment available to you for payments during your lifetime.
 For further information regarding distributions to beneficiaries and available forms of payment, contact TIAA.
-If your death benefits are paid in the form of an eligible rollover distribution, a surviving spouse and non-spouse beneficiary may elect a Direct Rollover.
-A non-spouse beneficiary, however, may only elect a direct rollover to an individual retirement account or an individual retirement annuity described in Section 408(a) or Section 408(b) of the Internal Revenue Code, respectively, that will be treated as an inherited IRA pursuant to the provisions of Section 402(c)(11) of the Internal Revenue Code.
+If your death benefits are paid in the form of an eligible rollover distribution, a surviving spouse and non-spouse beneficiary may elect a direct rollover.
+A non-spouse beneficiary, however, may only elect a direct rollover to an individual retirement account or an individual retirement annuity that is an inherited IRA.

-Required Minimum Distributions
+Required Distributions of Death Benefits